Skip to main content My Awesome Blog

 • šŸ“° RSS feed set up and ready to go (though it could also likely benefit from some optimization); just update src/lib/config.js

 • šŸ’ˆ Basic CSS ready to use, customize, or remove!
 Want to use Sass or Tailwind instead?
 Just install them!
-(Directions to come in a future update; check the SvelteKit docs in the meantime.)
+(Directions for Tailwind can be found here.)
 Prefer to write your own?
 Delete static/css and add your own links in +layout.svelte.

 • ā„¹ļø Fonts included.
 (No more built-in Google tracking.)